pulumi/docs/quickstart/gcp/tutorial-gke.md

     ```

 1. Open the existing file `index.ts`, and replace the contents with the following:

+    This declares:
+	* The resources we want in GCP to provision the GKE cluster,
+	* The `kubeconfig` file to access the cluster, and
+	* The initialization of a Pulumi Kubernetes provider with the
+	`kubeconfig` so that we can deploy Kubernetes resources to it in
+	the next steps.

     ```typescript
     import * as k8s from "@pulumi/kubernetes";